26 Billion Records Exposed: Understanding the Scale of the MOAB (The Mother of All Breaches) Data Breach

 Researchers believe that the owner of the MOAB might be a malicious actor, a data broker, or a service working with large amounts of data, given the vested interest in storing such vast quantities of information.
 The dataset is extremely dangerous, as it can be leveraged for various attacks, including identity theft, sophisticated phishing schemes, targeted cyberattacks, and unauthorized access to personal and sensitive accounts.

 Although duplicates are highly likely within the 26 billion records, the sheer volume and sensitivity of the data make it invaluable for malicious actors.
 The records in the MOAB breach are drawn from numerous high-profile platforms and services.
-The data is suspected to have been compiled by an initial access broker (IAB) with the intent to profit on the dark web, where hackers can purchase it to launch various forms of attacks, including identity theft, credential compromise, and business email compromise.
+The data is suspected to have been compiled by an Initial Access Broker (IAB) with the intent to profit on the dark web, where hackers can purchase it to launch various forms of attacks, including identity theft, credential compromise, and business email compromise.

 Who is Affected by the MOAB (Mother of All Breaches)?